What to Send Your Accountant as a Creator or Influencer

 One number for total income is not enough.
 Break income out by source so your accountant can see the shape of your year:

-- Brand deals (cash payments)
+- Brand deals (cash payments, by brand)

-- Affiliate commissions
+- Affiliate commissions (LTK, Amazon Associates, ShareASale, Impact, brand-direct)

-- Tips, donations, subs
+- Tips, donations, subs, bits, Stars

-- Digital product sales
+- Digital product sales (Gumroad, Stan, Kajabi, Shopify)

 - Gifted products (with estimated values, kept separate from cash income)

-- Other (reimbursements, rev share, etc.)
+- Other (reimbursements, rev share, live event income, etc.)

 Platform payout summary